-Access for All
+Access for all

 100% wheelchair accessible fleet and driver training

-The company has introduced easy access buses across the whole fleet, with changes made to the interior layout of all vehicles to try and accommodate as many different customers’ needs as possible.
+Oxford Bus Company and Thames Travel have introduced easy access buses across the whole fleet, with changes made to the interior layout of all vehicles to try and accommodate as many different customers’ needs as possible.
 Every driver also takes part in the Oxfordshire County Council approved Disability Awareness Training.
 We welcome the testing of wheelchairs and scooters at our depot for those who wish to do so - simply get in touch with us and we'll do our best to accommodate you.
 You can find out more about the specifications of our buses by looking at our Wheelchair Guidance page.

 There are 12 variants of the cards, which cover disabilities such as deafness, visual impairment, or simply to advise the driver to allow the passenger to take their seat before pulling away from the stop.

 The cards can be requested by telephoning us directly, emailing us, through the post, or at one of our travel shops.
-For more information, please see the PDF below from the Confederation of Passenger Transport.
+For more information, please see the PDF from the Confederation of Passenger Transport.